hbctraining/main/Where to Start/intro.md

 If you have never taken a computer science course or worked with clusters before this will all be brand new to you.
 But don't worry, we have [courses for that](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/links-to-lessons.html)!

 For now let's just review the basics.
-To look at command line on your own computer you can open the Terminal program on Macs or for Windows download the [Git BASH](https://gitforwindows.org/) or similar application.
+To look at command line on your own computer you can open the Terminal program on Macs or for Windows download [Git BASH](https://gitforwindows.org/) or a similar application.
 The **shell** is what runs in these programs to interpret your commands.
 These programs all use [Bash](https://en.wikipedia.org/wiki/Bash_Unix_shell), a command language.
 As you get into HTS and computational work you will encounter a lot of languages such as Python, Perl, Fortran, R, C++, Java and more.
 You can think of these as being akin to human languages; French and English sound very different and have different syntax (the order of words) but can be used to convey the same message.
 At HBC training we recommend that you become familiar (or fluent) in bash and R to begin with.

 ## What is R and what can it do?